qbead/qbeadWebsite/content/book/transpile.md

 for teaching physics and computer science through an artistic medium.
-You can support our non-profit [Kickstarter](https://www.kickstarter.com/projects/spinwheel/447670470) to help us reach more curious young minds and to purchase the device and teaching kit showcased in this lesson.
+You can support our non-profit [Kickstarter](https://www.kickstarter.com/projects/spinwheel/447670470) to help us reach more curious young minds and to get the device and teaching kit showcased in this lesson.

 ::: intro-box